neoforged/ModDevGradle/README.md

             // You can change the name used for this run in your IDE ideName = "Run Game Tests"

+            // Changes the source set whose runtime classpath is used for this run.
+This defaults to "main"
+            // Eclipse does not support having multiple runtime classpaths per project (except for unit tests). sourceSet = sourceSets.main
         }
     }
 }